 Discovering these ancient writers and applying them to modern problems should not be a requirement for the lay-person, but mandatory for any church leader.
 It is their responsibility to communicate these messages in a manner easily understood by a contemporary audience.

-An emphasis on content would bring churches to similar core values and the public would recognize a coherent set of truths consistent among the broad spectrum of the Evangelical faith.
+An emphasis on content would bring churches to similar core values, and the public would recognize a coherent set of truths consistent among the broad spectrum of the Evangelical faith.

 Evangelicals have to change the approach to Scripture.
 Scripture does not contain every answer to life’s problems.
 It does provide essential information on the character and nature of God, our relationship with Him and life’s vital questions.

 One of the most significant problems in building a comprehensive framework for understanding and interpreting life from a Christian religious perspective is the Renewalist/Evangelical bias of history.
 There is an assumption that the contemporary mind has far superior ideas about God, the world and life around us than a medieval man.
 This view tends to be rejectionist of all history and its writings.
-The attitude also holds great suspicion against traditional institutions such as Baptists, Presbyterians, and other mainline denominations.
+The attitude also holds high suspicion against traditional institutions such as Baptists, Presbyterians, and other mainline denominations.

 So my answer on how the Evangelical church can remain relevant and attract people — get some rich content and communicate it well.
 Superficial can only go so far.

-This is a crisis time for the Evangelical movement.
+This shallowness is a crisis time for the Evangelical movement.
 If it cannot redefine itself with a deep and real purpose, its future will be uncertain.

 For further reading: